Post last updated 10th June, 2019.

 On the contrary, as boundaries blur between work and life, many people switch between devices even when doing business research or transactions.
 The share of mobile in B2B traffic is increasing.
 These days, “mobile drives, or influences, an average of more than 40% of revenue in leading B2B organisations” according to research by The Boston Consulting Group (BCG) in partnership with Google.

-As new B2B users expect websites to be on par with the best digital experiences they ever had, there are some key tips to implement.
+As new B2B users expect websites to be on par with the best digital experiences they ever had, there are some key tips to implement in 2019.

 What is mobile-first indexing?